Friday, December 8, 2017

 It turned out he wanted to look under the hood.
 It couldn't hurt, so I popped the hood release and he came back and told us to go ahead and to get out of the car.
 He worked on cars for a living and he thought he could fix the car in about thirty minutes or so.

 This was unbelievable!
-I had just breathed a prayer asking God to show me what I should do about this problem, thinking how it was going to be really expensive to get a wrecker to come ten miles to tow my car and then, I had no idea how was I going to get all of the kids and me into town to pick up the Lincoln again once it was repaired?
+I had just breathed a prayer asking God to show me what I should do about this problem.
+Concerned that this would be really expensive for a wrecker to travel ten miles to tow my car and then, I had no idea how I was going to get all Five of us back into town to pick up the Lincoln once it was repaired.

-I exhaled with a big smile on my face.
-Thanking God silently I expressed my gratitude to the young father.
-It was so kind of him to do this while on his family vacation.
+Exhaling with a big smile on my face, I thanked God silently.
+Then, I expressed my gratitude to the young father.
+It was so kind of him to volunteer to assist us while on his family vacation.
 (Maybe his wife was rolling her eyes?)

 Twenty some minutes later, he reached for the water tap and scrub the grease off his hands, then he mopped the sweat from his forehead.
 It was nearly eleven and the sun stood high and hot in the sky.